lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 I remember it vividly.
 I was standing on the edge of my toilet hanging a clock, the porcelain was wet, I slipped, hit my head on the sink, and when I came to I had a revelation!
 A vision!
 A picture in my head!
 A picture of this!
 This is what makes synchronous Elm function invocation possible: The `Json.Decode.Value` type.

 If we could pass our functions through a port our problems would be solved.
-We just listen to that port once in our JS and when it gives us our Elm function we store a reference to it and throw the port away!
-Now that we have a reference to the real function we can use it synchronously without ever needing to care for that port again.
+We would just listen to that port once in our JS and when it gives us our Elm function we would store a reference to it and throw the port away!
+Now that we have a reference to the real function we can use it synchronously without ever needing to care for that port again!
 But life is not that easy and you can't pass functions through ports.
 It's illegal.

 Here is the drill.
 You can pass anything to a function in a Native module.
 This means we can pass functions to them too.
 And when we return something from our Native module, if we say it is a `Json.Decode.Value` Elm won't try to check what's inside of it.
 This means we can now pass this `Json.Decode.Value` through our port without the runtime noticing!
 We have just created a small function laundry business!

 Let's look at the code that will make this work.
 I decided to call my native module *Transformer*, so it will live under `Native/Transformer.js`.
-Remember to add `    "native-modules": true` to your `elm-package.json` .
+Remember to add `"native-modules": true` to your `elm-package.json` .
 Here it is

 ``` javascript
 const _user$project$Native_Transformer = (function() {